 In connection with the Company's initial public offering, the Company adopted the 2019 Equity Incentive Plan (the "2019 Plan").
 The 2019 Plan allows the Company to grant stock options, stock appreciation rights, restricted stock, restricted stock units and performance awards to participants.
 Subject to the terms and conditions of the 2019 Plan, the initial number of shares authorized for grants under the 2019 Plan is 8,000,000.
 These available shares increase annually by an amount equal to the lesser of 8,000,000 shares, 5% of the number of shares of the Company's common stock outstanding on the immediately preceding December 31, or the number of shares determined by the Company's board of directors.
-On August 4, 2020, the Company's board of directors approved an increase of shares available for grant under the 2019 Plan by 4,293,616 shares.
-On May 5, 2021, the Company's board of directors approved an increase of shares available for grant under the 2019 Plan by 4,465,083 shares.
-On February 23, 2022, the Company's board of directors approved an increase of shares available for grant under the 2019 Plan by 4,648,003 shares.
-On February 13, 2023, the Company's board of directors approved an increase of shares available for grant under the 2019 Plan by 4,954,409 shares.

 In February 2022, the Company granted PSUs with financial performance targets to certain employees of the Company.
 The number of units issued will depend on the achievement of financial metrics relative to the approved performance targets, and can range from 0% to 150% of the target amount.
 The PSUs are subject to continuous service with the Company and will vest after approximately three years.
 The PSUs are measured using the fair value at the date of grant.
 The compensation expense associated with PSUs is recognized based on the estimated number of shares that the Company expects will vest and may be adjusted based on interim estimates of performance against the performance condition.
-During the three months ended March 31, 2023, the Company recorded stock-based compensation expense for the number of PSUs considered probable of vesting based on the attainment of the performance targets.
+During the three and six months ended June 30, 2024, the Company has not recorded stock-based compensation expense as attainment of the financial performance targets is not considered probable.